galezra/audio-splice/README.md

 SoundSlice
 ===================================

-SoundSlice is a library meant to read in an audio file in any of several supported formats which are listed below, and identify different speakers.
-This library has the capacity to flag speaker switches and split the audio file into two different speakers (one containing all the parts of each speaker).
+SoundSlice is a library meant to read in an audio file in any of several supported formats which are listed below and identify switches in speakers.

+ This library aims to flag speaker switches and split the audio file into two different speakers (one containing all the parts of each speaker).

 This library will also include a visualization software which will draw out the array of bytes to simplify analysis.

 Supported Formats
 -------

-The only supported audioformat as of right now is the .wav format.
+The only supported audio format as of right now is the .wav format.

 License
 --------